 And it prolongs the life of the equipment, too.
 Right?

 Typically, it’s kind of harder to innovate in bigger companies in bigger companies as quickly as it is in smaller companies.
 So, in many cases, management looks to the smaller companies for that innovation.
-Whether it’s through a partnership or through whatever that relationship may be and the recipients, the doctors, the surgeons, all these types of people, are they open to this because they’re not really looking to embrace change.
+Whether through a partnership or through whatever that relationship may be and the recipients, the doctors, the surgeons, all these types of people, are they open to this because they’re not looking to embrace change.
 So they’ve been doing things for a long time.
 It seems to be working.
 Are they receptive to this?

 Yeah.
 And it’s a great question because, you’re right, in many cases physicians, all things, being equal, they would rather just keep doing things the same way.
 They’re not interested in disrupting their workflow if it works for them already.
 So, it’s fine and, what’s interesting is that everyone that starts to use it wants to embrace it because they realize that there is a significant, tangible value that this brings or multiple values that destroy and, so, the caveat to what you said, which is true that in general, all things being equal, physicians don’t want change.
-However, if there is something that can dramatically save them time, or make them more efficient, or save money, or improve patient outcomes, save more patient lives, or help them even explain something better to a patient.
+However, if there is something that can dramatically save them time, make them more efficient, save money, improve patient outcomes, save more patient lives, or help them even explain something better to a patient.
 Physicians tell me all the time, “look, I spend three-quarters of my day explaining things to patients.”
 If I can even make that process simpler, better, faster, that does me a world of good and, so, when you marry that with all other advantages of improving patient outcomes, improved deficiencies, etc. When they see this and understand the value proposition, they embrace it, and it goes beyond the conventional wisdom that they don’t want to change.
-When they see this, they embrace it, and then, obviously, the holy grail is what do the payers think.
+When they see this, they embrace it, and then, obviously, the holy grail is what the payers think.

 As you said, they want better outcomes.